• About Connective

 One of the biggest obstacles to getting a backlink on HARO is the vast pool of people you’re competing against.
 Any pitch that’s bland, boring, conventional, or mediocre isn’t going to cut it.
 Be unique or provide a fresh perspective without going overboard.

-Follow Directions
+Follow directions

 If the journalist who sent the query is asking a question, answer it directly!
 Yes, you should be unique and stand out from the masses in the best way possible, but that doesn’t mean you should ramble and get on some completely unrelated subject.
 Answer the question and follow the requirements to a T, or you’re only wasting your time.

-Be Authentic and Skip the BS
+Be authentic and skip the BS

 Every successful journalist and reporter has a built-in BS detector and a second sense for people who are disingenuous or lying.
 Their careers often depend on it.
 In light of this, take care to be your most authentic self when pitching in response to a query.